-There may be a traghetto (ferry) service across the Po di Levante at Porto Levante.
-When I first rode this route in 2012 there wasn't a ferry, and then in 2013 it was restarted, but when (2017) I came to recheck the information I was told that there wasn't one at the moment.
+There may be a traghetto (ferry) service across the Po di Levante at Porto Levante, but I wouldn’t count on it.
+When I first rode this route in 2012 there wasn’t a ferry, and then in 2013 it was restarted, but when (2017) I came to recheck the information I was told that there wasn’t one at the moment.
 You could try checking with the Porto Viro tourist information office to see whether the position has changed.

 If you’re unlucky and the ferry isn’t running otherwise there’s a bit of detour and a very short stretch on the SS309 to get over the river.
 It’s a horrible road but you’re soon over the bridge.
 There’s then another beautiful stretch, before you get to the Adige and another bridge.

 There’s one more bridge, this time over the Brenta and we’re on the home straight into Chioggia.
 I liked Chioggia a lot, it’s a tourist centre, but it retains the feel of a working fishing port.

 If you are planning to spend a day visiting Venezia, then it might be a good idea to push on a little further.
 There are good transport links between Chioggia and Venezia, but there are places that are a little closer.
 See the next section for suggestions.